SEO Settings

 Include your company name and keywords like “changelog,” “updates,” or “what’s new.”

-Use announcement summaries
+Use post summaries

-Use announcement summaries
+Use post summaries

 Add cover images